3 Keys to PPC Management for Lawyers – and Anyone Bidding on Highly Competitive Terms

 PPC Management Key 2: Identify the Optimal Keywords

 When it comes to selecting keywords for your law firm’s initial PPC campaign, it’s largely a trial-and-error process.
 Every campaign is different, and it takes time to amass data.
-Considering the costly nature of PPC for lawyers, many law firms choose to hire a PPC manager because of the experience and knowledge a PPC manager brings to the table.
+Considering the costly nature of PPC for lawyers, many law firms choose to hire PPC management services because of the experience and knowledge a PPC manager brings to the table.

 If your law firm is planning to handle their own PPC strategy, Shore recommends following these guidelines when choosing keyword: